anjeehye/anjeehye.github.io/_posts/2024-05-31-May-2024-small-happiness.markdown

 <br /><br />

-Bought a new 0.05 mm fineliner.<br />
+Buying a new fineliner,<br />
-Put screens to sleep, listening to the sound of a new pen scribbling on paper.<br />
+putting screens to sleep, <br /> listening to the satisfying sound of a new pen scribbling on paper.<br />
-Pouring out thoughts, feeling relief, catharsis.
 <!-- The satisfying sound of a new pen scribbling on a fresh notebook -->

 <br /><br />